jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Recoverable Errors with Result/task.md

     }
 ```

-##### Listing 9-7: A function that returns errors to the calling code using the ? operator
+##### A function that returns errors to the calling code using the ? operator

-The `?` placed after a `Result` value is defined to work in almost the same way as the `match` expressions we defined to handle the `Result` values in Listing 9-6.
+The `?` placed after a `Result` value is defined to work in almost the same way as the `match` expressions we defined to handle the `Result` values in the example causing error on match.
 If the value of the `Result` is an `Ok`, the value inside the `Ok` will get returned from this expression, and the program will continue.
 If the value is an `Err`, the `Err` will be returned from the whole function as if we had used the `return` keyword so the error value gets propagated to the calling code.

-There is a difference between what the `match` expression from Listing 9-6 and the `?` operator do: error values that have the `?` operator called on them go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.
+There is a difference between what the `match` expression from that example and the `?` operator do: error values that have the `?` operator called on them go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.
 When the `?` operator calls the `from` function, the error type received is converted into the error type defined in the return type of the current function.
 This is useful when a function returns one error type to represent all the ways a function might fail, even if parts might fail for many different reasons.
 As long as each error type implements the `from` function to define how to convert itself to the returned error type, the `?` operator takes care of the conversion automatically.

-In the context of Listing 9-7, the `?` at the end of the `File::open` call will return the value inside an `Ok` to the variable `f`.
+In the context of the last snippet, the `?` at the end of the `File::open` call will return the value inside an `Ok` to the variable `f`.
 If an error occurs, the `?` operator will return early out of the whole function and give any `Err` value to the calling code.
 The same thing applies to the `?` at the end of the `read_to_string` call.

 The `?` operator eliminates a lot of boilerplate and makes this function’s implementation simpler.
-We could even shorten this code further by chaining method calls immediately after the `?`, as shown in Listing 9-8.
+We could even shorten this code further by chaining method calls immediately after the `?`, as shown in the following example.

 ```rust
     use std::io;